 Kosher salt is a flakey salt with a much coarser texture than regular table salt, so it imparts a crunchier texture.

-Because the size of the crystals is larger, there is less sodium per teaspoon than refined table salt, but the same by weight.
+Because the size of the crystals is larger, there are lower sodium levels per teaspoon than refined table salt, but the same by weight.

 It is used in cooking and to season foods and drinks.